Risks vs. Benefits of Medications: How to Know?

 - If you read medical or drug treatment advice on the Internet, be sure to discuss it with your healthcare provider prior to taking action to confirm the information is safe and correct.

-- Never share personal health information, such as your insurance identifications numbers, social security number or other private health information that may put you or your family at risk for fraud or identity theft.
+- Never share personal health information, such as your insurance policy numbers, social security number or other private health information that may put you or your family at risk for fraud or identity theft.

 - Purchasing medication online can be risky and dangerous, and it is best to avoid this practice unless medications are sent directly from a confirmed and reputable U.S. pharmacy.
+Always check with your healthcare provider if you have any concerns.

-5. Consider your options
+5. Consider your options - pros and cons.

 How critical is the medication to your treatment plan?
 How serious are the side effects?
 What would happen if you did not use the treatment?
 Ask your healthcare provider to discuss your different treatment options and the pros and cons of each option.

-- An example of this is the occurrence of upset stomach, mild diarrhea or softened stools while taking an antibiotic treatment for an infection.
+For example, if you are receiving a medication that has only minor side effects, and you are using the medication only for a short period of time, the side effects will be temporary.
+An example of this is an upset stomach, mild diarrhea or softened stools while taking an antibiotic treatment for an infection.
 Once the antibiotic treatment is finished, the stomach upset or loose stools will usually clear up.

-- On the other hand, if you have a cancer diagnosis and treatment is critical, you may be willing to tolerate side effects in favor of the beneficial or even life-saving effects of the medicine.
+On the other hand, if you have a cancer diagnosis and treatment is critical, you may be willing to tolerate more difficult side effects in favor of the beneficial or even life-saving effects of the medicine.
+Even with serious side effects, such as severe nausea or vomiting that may occur with some cancer treatments, your healthcare provider may have methods for minimizing these side effects.

 - For example, if you have a history of stomach ulcers you should not take a nonsteroidal anti-inflammatory drug (NSAID) such as ibuprofen (Advil, Motrin) for pain as it may lead to stomach or intestinal bleeding.
 You may want to use an alternative pain reliever, such as acetaminophen, for pain.